-Provide your child with a tray, box or box lid, and a generous pile of blocks, and challenge them to completely fill the tray with the blocks, until there is no empty space left in the tray.
+Provide your child with a tray, box or box lid, and a generous pile of wooden building blocks, and challenge them to completely fill the tray with the blocks, until there is no empty space left in the tray.
 It sounds easy, but it’s actually trickier than you think.

 For a young child, you can provide them with much smaller box or container and just a few blocks.

 If you don’t have a box or tray to make this work, try making a floor puzzle like the one over at Hands On: As We Grow.

 I tried it myself, filling the tray to the max before giving it to the hooligans , and I totally loved it.
 It was fun – kind of like doing a jigsaw puzzle.
 Almost therapeutic.
 And it really was a challenge.
 It probably took me about 20 minutes to get the perfect configuration of blocks.